 Concord Law School offers a challenging legal education without the demands of high tuition costs, commuting, or relocation.
 In 1998, Concord was the first law school in the United States to offer students a traditional law school program online, including interactive live classes, frequent testing with extensive feedback, and nationally respected faculty members.
 We’re proud of our tough yet highly rewarding programs.
 Those prepared for the challenge will find a curriculum that delivers a first-rate law school education in a flexible and supportive environment.

-Explore our web site, hear our alumni stories, learn about our law programs, and discover why—as for Concord's more than 1,800 graduates—the best law school may be the one that comes to you.
+Explore our website, hear our alumni stories, learn about our law programs, and discover why—as for Concord's more than 2,000 graduates—the best law school may be the one that comes to you.

 Concord's online Juris Doctor program provides the unique opportunity to become a licensed attorney* without many of the challenges usually involved in the decision to go to law school.